-Licensing (registration) fees are based on the vehicle type and how long you license your vehicle for.
+Fees are based on your vehicle type, usage and how long you choose to license.

-For a full list of the current licensing fees including petrol and non-petrol driven, taxis, rental, trailers, motorcycles, trucks, van or utility, visit the New Zealand Transport Agency.
+For the current common licensing fees including petrol and non-petrol driven, taxis, rental, trailers, motorcycles, trucks, van or utility, visit the Waka Kotahi NZ Transport Agency website

 Licensing your vehicle

 Choose your licence period on the reminder notice you received in the mail, or complete the Application to license motor vehicle (MR1B) form at your local PostShop.

 If you complete the MR1B form, you’ll need to know your vehicle plate number, year, make and model.

 Find out more about vehicle licensing on the Waka Kotahi website

 Change of registered person

 Let Waka Kotahi know you’ve sold a vehicle on their website, or complete a Selling or disposing of a vehicle?
 (MR13A) form, available at your local PostShop.